wang-q/genomes/groups/Trichoderma.md

 * Abnormal strains
     * If the maximum value of ANI between strains within a species is greater than *0.05*, the median and maximum value will be reported.
-Strains that cannot be linked by median ANI will be considered as abnormal strains.
+Strains that cannot be linked by the median ANI, e.g., have no similar strains in the species, will be considered as abnormal strains.
     * It may consist of two scenarios:
         1. Wrong species identification
         2. Poor assembly quality